stadawi12/nPlan/README.md

 graph neural networks, embedding spaces, I have also researched word embedding methods and sentence embedding methods using machine learning, models like wrod2vec and doc2vec.

+## Final comments

+For the embedding, as it is not a model such as word2vec, having a pretrained model doesn't make a lot of sense to me.
+My main goal is to use node2vec to obtain feature vector representation of a graph rather than generating a model that is able to embed nodes.
+If I had built a doc2vec or similar it would make sense to have a pretrained model that would take a sentence and be able to embed it into a feature space, however, this is not the case in this project.
+What I do have however are the pre trained features that have been obtained using node2vec for every graph, each graph has been learnt using 70 epochs of the node2vec model, the feature representations of the graphs can be found in `data/features`.

+These feature vectors are used for the classification task which can be ran using `$ python main.py -a classify`.

+I haven't provided a pre trained model for the classification as it did not perform so well.
+I have made an option to save a trained model but I haven't made the option to test it on data as it doesn't perform well.